the-scouts/por/sphinx_source/chapter-9.rst

 * Knife throwing
 * Archery Tag and other combat style archery activities

-Rule 9.68 This rule is intentionally left blank.
+Rule 9.68 This rule is intentionally left blank
 ------------------------------------------------

 Rule 9.69 Martial Arts